DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/columns/columns.md

 Columns banded by the current column.

 ---
-You can create a hierarchy of banded columns.
-For this, specify the band and banded columns in the caption and columns options respectively.
-Repeat these actions to achieve the desired level of hierarchy.
+Unlike normal columns, band columns do not hold data.
+Instead, they collect two or more columns under one column header.
+To set up this layout, declare the band column using a hierarchical structure.
+For this, assign the nested columns to the **columns** field of the band column.
 For example, the following code declares the *"Address"* band column and nests three columns within it.

 ---
 ##### jQuery